neelayjunnarkar/RandomProjects/calculator/ReadMe.md

 by Neelay Junnarkar

-A module that can evaluate mathematical expressions that are in prefix, postfix, or infix notation.
+A module that can evaluate mathematical expressions of integers that are in prefix, postfix, or infix notation.
+Implemented using regex because I wanted to learn regex.

 ### Prefix and Postfix Notation ###